grnet/ganetimgr/docs/source/install.rst

 Installation Instructions
 =========================

+We test (and use) ganetimgr on the latest stable version of Debian.
+We also prefer using the Debian packages for Django and any python dependencies instead of using pip and virtualenv.
+That way we don't have to worry about any of the upstream projects breaking anything and we have quicker/easier security updates.

-We test (and use) ganetimgr on Debian Stable.
-This guides documents how to install it on Debian Stable with Nginx, gunicorn and Mysql.
+This guide documents how to install ganetimgr with the following software:

+- Debian Stable, the base OS
+- gunicorn with gevent, it runs the Django project
+- Nginx, the web server that serves the static content and proxies to gunicorn
+- Mysql, the database backend
+- Redis, as Django's caching backend.
+Stores session info and caches data
+- Beanstalkd, used by worker.py

 Any feedback on how to install under different circumstances is welcome.

 Install packages